Dynamical Models for Random Simplicial Complexes: The degree profile

 We are finally ready to prove Proposition \ref{p2}.
 Recalling \eqref{start:lower}, we bound $\E{N_k^\eta(n)}$ from below by summing the lower bound stated in Proposition~\ref{prop:be_f} over $\eta n < i < i_1 < \ldots < i_k \leq n$.
 We start with the error term.
-Upon dropping the indicator variables $\bar D_j(\eps)$ and bounding $\mathfrak f_j^\eps$ from above by $f_j$ defined in \eqref{def:ff}, the absolute value of the error term is bounded from above by
+Upon dropping the indicator variables $\bar D_j(\eps)$ and bounding $\mathfrak f_j^\eps$ from above by $f_j$ defined in Equation~\eqref{def:ff} (in Subsection~\ref{subsec:upper}), the absolute value of the error term is bounded from above by

-From our proof of the upper bound, we know that the double sum converges after rescaling by $n$.
-Hence, there exist $C_1 > 0$ and a natural number $N$ both depending on $\eps, \eta$, such that, for all $n \geq N$, the last display is bounded from above by $C_1 \delta n $.
+From the proof of Corollary~\ref{cor:1} in Subsection~\ref{subsec:upper}, we know that the double sum converges after rescaling by $n$.
+Hence, there exist $C_1 > 0$ and a natural number $N$ both depending on $\eps, \eta$, such that, for all $n \geq N$, \eqref{eq:error-sum-lower} is bounded from above by $C_1 \delta n $.

-To treat the main term, assume for now that there exists a constant $C_2 = C_2(\varepsilon, \eta) > 0$ such that, for all $\eta n \leq i \leq n$, we have
+To treat the main term, assume for now that there exists a constant $C_2 = C_2(\varepsilon, \eta) > 0$ such that, for all $\eta n < i \leq n$, we have

 We shall use the following inequality: for a non-negative random variable $X$ satisfying $X \leq C$, for some $C>0$, and indicator random variables $I_1,I_2$ we have

 Thanks to this inequality, the main term in the lower bound from Proposition \ref{prop:be_f} summed over $i < i_1 < \ldots < i_k \leq n$ (for fixed $\eta n < i \leq n$) can be bounded from below by